 This project has been under the spotlight due to the impact of irregular migration in Europe but also in the world.

-Take a look at the following news:
+Take a look at the following news and reports:

 Know more about the project here.